Interview answer drill

 Interview one-liner

-eval is dangerous because it executes strings as code, which can enable injection attacks, block security policies, hurt performance, and make code harder to audit and maintain.
+eval is dangerous because it executes strings as code, which can enable same-origin injection attacks, block security policies, hurt performance, and make code harder to audit and maintain.

 Practical scenario